cookie10codes/cv/README.md

 - _French_: Not too good 😅

 ## Work situation
-Preferably working fully remote at any time zone.
-If it's doable commuting from Bruges by train (or short drive), I'll be open to working hybrid.
+I'm available for remote work as hybrid.
+Commuting from Bruges/Torhout/Lichtervelde by train (or short drive would be perfect).

-I'm currently available for 3 days per week.

 ## That's all, folks!
 If you have any questions, need information, or want to get in touch, feel free to contact me on the platforms listed below.